doctorfree/MirrorImages/README.md

 the prerequisite packaging development environment.
 Once packages have been created in the source repository they can be installed by executing the [./Install](Install) command.
 Packages can be removed with [./Uninstall](Uninstall).

+**Note:** The Artists, Models, and Photographers image archives include images of artistic nudity.
+If you wish to avoid the display of artistic nudes, only install the MirrorImagesPortrait package.

+#### Package Sizes

+No image files are included in these packages.
+Rather, each package downloads image archives and extracts them into the appropriate locations.
+Some of these downloads are relatively large and require sufficient available disk space.

+In order to minimize disk space requirements, all packages pipe their downloads to stdout and extract the compressed archives via that pipe.
+This results in the following disk space requirements:

+- ArtistsPortrait       5.4G
+- ModelsPortrait        4.7G
+- PhotographersPortrait 500M
+- MirrorImagesPortrait  375M

+Prior to downloading and extracting the image archives the installation script will provide a prompt allowing the installer to skip larger downloads if desired.

+All image archives are extracted into `/usr/local/MagicMirror/pics/` It is possible to configure your system so that directory resides on a larger external drive if necessary.

 #### Removal